Welcome to our website.

 MEET THE TEAM

-Mac and Tim, Helen, James, Heather, Sam and the Bees.
+Mac and Tim, James, Helen and Heather, Sam and the Bees.

 Beekeeping has been a family tradition since 1957, starting as Mac's hobby.
 Helen & Tim registered Castle View Apiaries as a business in 1997.
 We are now known as Roper's Honey.